MikolajGodzicki/LottoChecker/README.md

 # LottoChecker

 LottoChecker is Console Application and API used for Web Scraping Lotto Page to get lottery winning numbers between chosen dates.
-I created API which includes scraper using Selenium and Firefox Driver.
+Scraper uses Selenium and Firefox Driver.

 ## Usage and implementation